 ON THE RECORD

-Andy Warhol’s flower motif opens to reveal the universe — radiant, and artificial—echoing Bowie’s fascination with surface, fame, and constructed identity.
+In this collage of vintage vinyl, Andy Warhol’s flower motif opens to reveal the universe—radiant and artificial—echoing Bowie’s fascination with surface, fame, and constructed identity.
 Seated above it, he feels otherworldly and unreadable, as if suspended between personas, quietly observing from somewhere just beyond reach.

 He’s an alligator, a mama-papa coming for you.